 Honeywell [NYSE: HON]

-Honeywell is projecting more than $43 billion in revenue in 2018, and investors should love to see all that money coming from so many different sources.
+Honeywell made more than $32 billion in revenue in 2020, and investors should love to see all that money coming from so many different sources.